ecowijkmandora/mandora-monitoring/README.md

 Codebase for Mandora monitoring.

-Supported functionality
+Supported functionality:

-- Time-series data storage in InfluxDB
+* Mandora Monitoring API
+  * JSON Web Tokens (JWT) token generation for Mandora Monitoring API and InfluxDB endpoints
-- Import CSV files downloaded from [Itho Monitoring Portal](https://monitoring.ithodaalderop.nl/).
+  * Import CSV files downloaded from [Itho Monitoring Portal](https://monitoring.ithodaalderop.nl/).
+* Relational data (users, location, contact details, etc) storage in MySQL database
+* Time-series data (energy, temperature, etc) storage in InfluxDB database

 ## Configuration

 Configuration is stored in the modules found in `/config`.
-Secrets such as InfluxDB database credentials are stored in a `.env` file (using [dotenv](https://github.com/motdotla/dotenv) npm module).
+Secrets such as InfluxDB and MySQL database credentials are stored in the `.env` file (using [dotenv](https://github.com/motdotla/dotenv) npm module).
 See `.env.example` for an example configuration.

 ## Data Storage

-The application stores time-series data from various inputs (Itho, Zeversolar, SmartDodos) retrieved via CSV or API in its data store.
+The application stores meta-data about monitored locations and time-series data from various inputs (Itho, Zeversolar, SmartDodos) retrieved via CSV or API in its data store.

-### InfluxDB
+### InfluxDB 1.x

 An installation of [InfluxDB](https://docs.influxdata.com/influxdb) is required for the data store (see `/lib/data`).
-Make sure your InfluxDB is configured and running before you run this application.
-For more information about using InfluxDB with Node.js, see [influx-node](https://github.com/node-influx/node-influx).
+Make sure your InfluxDB instance is configured, running, and accessible before you run this application.
+For more information about using InfluxDB with Node.js, see [influx-node module](https://github.com/node-influx/node-influx).

+### MySQL 8.x

+The data store also requires an installation of [MySQL](https://dev.mysql.com/doc/refman/8.0/en/installing.html).
+Make sure your MySQL instance is configured, running, and accessible before you run this application.
+For more information about using MuySQL with Node.js, see [mysql module](https://github.com/mysqljs/mysql).

-## Authentication
+## User authentication

 The following services are authenticated with JSON Web Tokens ([JWT](https://jwt.io/)):
+* Mandora Monitoring API

-- InfluxDB (please note that [influx-node](https://github.com/node-influx/node-influx) does not support JWT, this means connections are made with username/password credentials)
+* InfluxDB (please note that [influx-node](https://github.com/node-influx/node-influx) does not support JWT, this means connections from the application itself are made with username/password credentials as configured in the `.env` file).

 ### Authentication service

+Clients can obtain a JWT token using the authentication service of the Mandora Monitoring API:

 ```
 curl http://localhost:3000/api/auth/token -d username=<USERNAME> -d password=<PASSWORD>